 Feeling like you’re in a rut?
 Try these tips to reclaim your purpose:

 - Volunteer & be of service.
 Doing good work for others takes us outside of our heads and puts us into the shoes of others.
 The optimal word here is empathy and it’s a powerful way to rediscover gratitude and give thanks for all the blessings in your life.
 I have a friend who is an aspiring actress but waits tables to make a living while she chases after her dream.
 On her days off, she volunteers for a non- profit organization that provides food and water to the homeless in Los Angeles.
 It’s her way of keeping her fiery passion burning bright.

 - Try something new.
 Part of what makes us feel like we’re in a rut is because of routine and doing familiar activities.
 If you’ve never joined that intramural sport team, bowling league, book club, extension course at the local community college or explored a new neighborhood or local town, then make the time to try.
 To get out of my rut when I returned to Los Angeles, instead of sticking to the same coffee shop near home, I tried a new coffee shop once a week to broaden my horizons.
 This took me to new neighborhoods where I met new people, walked new paths and experienced new environments.
+Invest in yourself with an online education course.
 The new can be scary but with persistence it can open a window where a door closed.

 - Exercise.
 This takes many forms – from taking a yoga/pilates/barre class, to jogging the local park and spinning with your friends to the vocal stylings of Lady Gaga.
 For me, there is a park near my place with hundreds of steps that lead to the top of the hill.
 I hiked up these steps a handful of times a week and strolled the paths that snaked through the park and hills.
 The experience got my blood pumping and muscles burning, a great way to stay healthy, fit and active.
 Exercise also helps take our minds off worries and anxiety and focus on moving our bodies.